At what age should men be concerned about their fertility? Some studies say over 40 but most agree that men over 50 years of age need to be concerned.

 What I tell my patients: When it comes to fertility treatment, I generally tell men over 40 that there may be some concern with their semen parameters declining, but overall the age of the egg still drives the overall success rate of fertility treatments.

 What about genetics, pregnancy risks and the offspring?
 Couples should also be aware of “possible” genetic and pregnancy risks of the offspring.
+This Resource can be a helpful guide on what to expect during a normal pregnancy.
 I will focus on this topic in Part 2 of our Male Aging and Fertility series.
 Does Male age increase risk to the pregnancy and Baby?